 Have you tried every acne prescription under the sun?

-This article may be for you, as we look at how to treat acne naturally with antibacterial, and antimicrobial essential oils.
+This article may be for you, as we look at how to get rid of acne naturally with antibacterial, and antimicrobial essential oils.

 Acne is due to a proliferation of P. acnes bacteria that creates the breakouts.

-When to much oil, debris, and skin cells build up in the pores, these bacteria go to town, blocking the pores and causing several skin conditions, including pimples, papules, pustules, and inflammation.
+When too much oil, debris, and skin cells build up in the pores, these bacteria go to town: blocking the pores and causing several skin conditions, including pimples, papules, pustules, and inflammation.

 Essential oils for acne

 Tea Tree Essential oil